 Coin Designs and Specifications

-Reverses bear Miley Busiek’s image of a family eagles.
-It shows a male eagle carrying an live branch flying above a nest with a female eagle and her hatchlings.
-Inscriptions around the scene include UNITED STATES OF AMERICA, E PLURIBUS UNUM, IN GOD WE TRUST, the composition of 1 OZ.
-FINE GOLD and the face value of 50 DOLLARS.
+Miley Busiek designed the unique reverse.
+It shows a male eagle flying above a nest while carrying an olive branch.
+In the nest, we find a female eagle and her hatchlings.
+Reverse inscriptions read UNITED STATES OF AMERICA, IN GOD WE TRUST, E PLURIBUS UNUM and the specifications of 1 OZ.
+FINE GOLD and 50 DOLLARS.

 |Composition:||91.67% Gold, 3.0% Silver, Balance Copper|